On the Real Zeroes of Half-integral Weight Hecke Cusp Forms

 \section{Acknowledgements}

 This work was supported by the Emil Aaltonen Foundation, the Finnish Cultural Foundation, and the Engineering and Physical Sciences Research Council [grant number EP/T028343/1].
 The author would like to thank Steve Lester and Kaisa Matom\"aki for useful discussions.
+He is also grateful to the anonymous referee for a careful reading of the paper and for numerous helpful comments and corrections that improved the presentation of this work.
 A part of this paper was written while the author was visiting the Mittag-Leffler Institute in Djursholm, Sweden, whose excellent working conditions are acknowledged.